 - Breathing with your mouth open

-Dry mouth can be detected through observation of its common symptoms which include frequent thirst, dry tongue, sticky and dry feeling in the mouth, sores in the mouth, split the skin at the corners of the mouth, cracked lips, and a dry feeling in the throat.
+Dry mouth can be detected through observation of its common symptoms.
+These symptoms might include frequent thirst, a dry tongue, sticky and dry feeling in the mouth, sores in the mouth, split skin at the corners of the mouth, cracked lips, and a dry feeling in the throat.

 People suffering from dry mouth can also feel a burning or tingling sensation in the mouth, particularly on the tongue.
 Bad breath and hoarseness, dry nasal passages, and sore throat are also indications that the mouth is dry and saliva production is inadequate.

 How to Treat a Dry Mouth

 - Reduce the consumption of dry and salty foods which can worsen the condition.
 Opt for moist foods like soups, gravies, and creams.

 - Observe proper oral hygiene.
 Nothing beats brushing, flossing, and rinsing with mouthwash in fighting dry mouth.
 Also, proper oral hygiene decreases the risks posed by the condition.